Its-Just-Nans/rio203/README.md

 npm run deploy
 # you need a server.service on the production server
 # this will connect to the server, build pages and restart the service

+# can be useful to debug
+# journalctl --unit=server.service -f
+# systemctl restart server.service
 ```

 ## Notes on the project